clokep/relapse/docs/usage/configuration/config_documentation.md

 will count against both the `rc_invites.per_user` and `rc_invites.per_room` limits.

-Federation requests to invite a user will count against the `rc_invites.per_user` limit only, as Synapse presumes ratelimiting by room will be done by the sending server.
+Federation requests to invite a user will count against the `rc_invites.per_user` limit only, as Relapse presumes ratelimiting by room will be done by the sending server.

 The `rc_invites.per_user` limit applies to the *receiver* of the invite, rather than the sender, meaning that a `rc_invite.per_user.burst_count` of 5 mandates that a single user